Complexity classification of counting graph homomorphisms modulo a prime number: Properties of Relational Structures and M o bius inversion

+We will also need several concepts related to homomorphisms.
+In particular we use expansions of relational structures and structures with distinguished vertices and their homomorphisms introduced in Section~\ref{sec:outline}.
 Note that a relational structure $(\cG,\vv a)$ with distinguished vertices can be viewed as an expansion of $\cG$ with $k$ additional unary symbols, one for each distinguished vertex.
 In such an interpretation a homomorphism of structures with distinguished vertices is just a homomorphism between the corresponding expansions.

 Next we introduce two types of products of structures.
 The \emph{direct product} of $\sg$-structures $\cH,\cG$, denoted $\cH\tm\cG$ is the $\sg$-structure with the base set $H\tm G$ and such that the interpretation of $\rel\in\sg$ is given by $\rel^{\cH\tm\cG}((a_1,b_1)\zd(a_k,b_k))=1$ if and only if $\rel^\cH(\vc ak)=1$ and $\rel^\cG(\vc bk)=1$.
 By $\cH^\ell$ we will denote the \emph{$\ell$th power} of $\cH$, that is, the direct product of $\ell$ copies of $\cH$.
 The direct product $(\cG,\vv x)\tm(\cH,\vv y)$ of structures $(\cG,\vv x),(\cH,\vv y)$ is defined to be $(\cH\tm\cG,(x_1,y_1)\zd(x_r,y_r))$.